Mail Lists

 Time (Sec) Amount of time in seconds the mail list took to populate.

-Status The method chosen to populate the mail list (either Proceed or Rebuild).
+Status The method chosen to populate the mail list.
+This will be one of:

 Start The date and time at which the instance of the mail list was begun.